 The outer enclosure wall is mud brick but the temple itself is built of local sandstone from the quarry at Gebel el-Silsila.
 The modern visitor enters by the gate on the eastern side of the outer enclosure wall.
 This gate was built by Ptolemy XII (Neos Dionysus), the father of Cleopatra VII (the famous Cleopatra).

-On either side of the doors, Ptolemy XII Neo Dionysos is shown purified by the gods Horus, Sobek and Thoth.
-Three rows of columns with either lotus-shaped, papyriform, or palm-shaped tops.
+On either side of the doors, Ptolemy XII Neo Dionysos is shown purified by the gods Horus, Sobek, and Thoth.
+There are three rows of columns with either lotus-shaped, papyriform, or palm-shaped tops.
 The ceiling is decorated with astronomical scenes, with Nekhbet and Wadjet also being represented.
 The columns are decorated with bands of text and Ankh symbols above representations of the pharaoh paying homage to the gods.